 Giuseppe Arezzi ,Ragusa, Sicily, 1993.

-In 2016 he graduated with honors at Politecnico di Milano, Faculty of Design, with the thesis “Beata Solitudo, The Contemporary Hermit’s Shelter”, in collaboration with the mentors Francesco Faccin and Francesca Balena Arista.
-During the time at the Politecnico he also studied with Andrea Branzi and Michele De Lucchi.
+Born in Ragusa in 1993, in 2016 he graduated at the Politecnico di Milano, Faculty of Design, in the Master’s Degree in Interior Design.
+During the years at the Politecnico, he studied – among others – with Andrea Branzi and Michele De Lucchi.

-In 2016, with the project “Protoplast” has been selected by the Triennale di Milano for the exhibition “New Craft”, of the “XXI Triennale” in the category “under-35 designers”.
+In 2016, with the project “Protoplast”, he is part of the designers under 35 selected by the Milan Triennale for the exhibition “New Craft”, on the occasion of the XXI Triennale.

-In 2017, with the project “Beata Solitudo”, he was selected to exhibit inside the project “Una stanza tutta per sè” curated by Domitilla Dardi at “Cantiere Galli Design” in Rome.
+In 2017, with the project “Beata Solitudo” he exhibited inside the project “Una Stanza Tutta Per Sé” curated by Domitilla Dardi for Cantiere Galli Design, in Rome.

 Portrait: Melissa Carnemolla